auth0-sandbox/auth0-application-development/module01-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/vscode-rundebug-launch.png" /></div>

-1. When Run/Debug launches the application, it displays a toolbar where the red square may be used to stop the application, and the "recycle" button will restart it.
+1. When Run/Debug launches the application, it displays a toolbar where the red square may be used to stop the application.
+The run configuration selected launches the app.js file using *nodemon*, which monitors the application files for changes.
+Any changes will cause the application to reload automatically.
-You will need to restart the application if you make any changes to the code while it is running:
+You can always restart the application manually with the "recycle" button:

     <div style="text-align: center;"><img src="./.assets/images/vscode-rundebug-toolbar-restart.png" /></div>

 1. In the *Debug Console* the last line printed out (if the application runs) is a link to